rohankshir/rohankshir.github.io/_posts/2016-02-28-topic-modeling-on-hiphop.md

 # How has Hip Hop changed over the years?

-It's a challenging question one that is subject to many viewpoints and analyses.
+It's a challenging question that is subject to many viewpoints and analyses.
 Music has changed so much over the years in so many different ways.
 New artists continue to spring to prominence.
 Production technology evolves rapidly, allowing for more iterations and interaction of different genres.
 The internet allows for more collaboration.
 A small but interesting part of this change lies in how language is imbibed within Hip Hop music.
+Here's a quick example of what a quick analysis with `tf-idf`, as explained in a [previous post]({% post_url 2015-10-30-analyzing-twitter-part-2 %}), can reveal.

 <div id="wrapper" onclick="pauseFade()" >